Ting-DS/AWS-Machine-Learning-Engineer-Nanodegree/Predict-Bike-Sharing-Demand-with-AutoGluon-Kaggle/README.md

 # Report: Predict Bike Sharing Demand with AutoGluon Solution
 #### Ting Lu

+Visit the [Kaggle Bike Sharing Demand Competition](https://www.kaggle.com/c/bike-sharing-demand) page.
+There you will see the overall details about the competition including overview, data, code, discussion, leaderboard, and rules.

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?